drips-network/docs/docs/the-protocol/advanced/account-metadata.md

 ```

-Take a look at <a href="https://drips-js-sdk-api.netlify.app/classes/dripssubgraphclient#getMetadataHistory" target="_blank">this method's documentation</a> to understand what each parameter represents.

 ### Metadata Formatting Standards

 Over time, we hope that standards will emerge around how metadata is formatted, that will allow web3 apps building on Drips to interoperate related to key use cases (e.g. always storing the "name" or "description" of an account based on agreed-upon key values).
 However, at the same time we also felt it would be too ambitious to try to propose comprehensive formatting standards right from the start.
 Instead, we would prefer to let conventions emerge based on the use cases and requirements of developers building on Drips.